arunkhan/openstack-fuel-virtualbox-packet/README.md

 Using PuTTY (Windows) or ssh (Mac/Linux), connect to the new bare metal, physical server that was deployed.
 Refer to step #5 in the Packet guide above if you need help.

-When connecting using PuTTY on Windows, you'll need to login using the SSH key you generated.
+When connecting using PuTTY on Windows, use the following instructions to login using the SSH key generated above.

 * Click Connection > Data in the left-hand navigation pane and set the Auto-login username to root.

 * Click Connection > SSH > Auth in the left-hand navigation pane and configure the private key to use by clicking Browse under Private key file for authentication.

-Navigate to the location where you saved your private key earlier, select the file, and click Open.*
+* Navigate to the location where you saved your private key earlier, select the file, and click Open.*

 ## Download and Run Install Scripts